QubesOS/qubes-doc/user/reference/glossary.rst

    internal qube
       A qube which has the ``internal`` feature set.
 Those qubes are hidden from GUI tools such as user menu and have many GUI features disabled.
 They are used for the :term:`management qube` and preloading disposable qubes.
 In most cases, internal qubes should not be manipulated by the user directly.

+   interface qube
+      An interface qube handles display-related tasks and some system management.
+There can be more than one interface qube present on the system.
+Each interface qube can have its own set of privileges, permissions, managed qubes, etc. In the initial install, :term:`dom0` is the only interface qube.

+      - Previously known as: ``GuiVM``, ``GUI domain``.

    GUI domain
-      The GUI domain handles all the display-related tasks and some system management.
-There can be multiple GUI domains present on the system.
-Every GUI domain can have its own set of privileges, permissions, managed qubes etc. By default, :term:`dom0` is the only GUI domain.
+      Outdated term for :term:`interface qube`

 Other terms
 -----------